jonathannard/Red-Portals/README.md

 ## Wrapping Up <a name="wrapping-up"></a>

-Thank you for all of your support, I spent a long time working on this project and plan to support it long term.
-Really hoping the community joins in and helps me improve it from here.
+Thank you for all of your support.
 It's important to me that this project stays accessible to everyone, so please keep this software free and open source.
 If you have any questions, please let me know by opening an issue [here][url-new-issue].

 | Type                                                                      | Info                                                                      |
 | :------------------------------------------------------------------------ | :------------------------------------------------------------------------ |